10th March 2022

 Licking lips

-Sometimes dogs lick their lips to tell you they’re feeling a little uncomfortable or scared, especially if this is combined with any of the other tell-tale signs of fear.
+While this is common after eating or drinking, sometimes dogs lick their lips to tell you they’re feeling a little uncomfortable or scared.
+You should pay particular attention if this is combined with any of the other tell-tale signs of fear in your dog, including tightly pinned back ears and a tucked tail.

 Straight-faced